 Stephen: So this would be a brand new topic today.

 Warren: I couldn’t figure that gives you more joyful I had a client yesterday actually who just said to me, oh, we just set him up because he runs international business like he has virtually no clients in Australia at all.

 He’s actually going to move offshore.
 But he goes, “Oh, the best thing I’ve ever done in my life,” he said, “you know, half my money was going to the [0:01:08] government,”and he said, “after what you guys had done, it’s going to be down about 5% or something.”
 I’m like, “Yeah, exactly.”

 And, it’s available to anyone.
 And a lot of people are doing it these days.
 Most digital nomads are [0:01:53] on the path to sovereignty.
-There is a lot of international businessmen they’re on the path to sovereignty.
+There are a lot of international businessmen who’re on the path to sovereignty.
 And this is not the domain of the super-rich or the ultra-wealthy.
 This is well and truly the domain of anyone.

-One of the clients that I’d sat down with yesterday, we had to look at a four-hour and just – I naturally talk fast, you know.
+One of the clients I sat down with yesterday, we had to look at a four-hour and just – I naturally talk fast, you know.
 I have the coffee and we just went through.
 But by the end of it, we realized that what this guy, what my client was doing is exactly that.
-He is living a sovereign life.
+He’s living a sovereign life.
 He now lives between four places around the world all during the year.
 He is from the Eastern Bloc.
 So he spends a fair bit of time in Southern Spain.